boundary-conditions/launch-intro/hash/hash.md

 #1.
 Given a hash of family members, with keys as the title and an array of names as the values, use Ruby's built-in select method to gather only immediate family members' names into a new array.
 #2.
 Look at Ruby's merge method.
 Notice that it has two versions.
 What is the difference between merge and merge!?
 Write a program that uses both and illustrate the differences.
 #3 Using some of Ruby's built-in Hash methods, write a program that loops through a hash and prints all of the keys.
 Then write a program that does the same thing except printing the values.
 Finally, write a program that prints both.
+#4 Given the following expression, how would you access the name of the person?